 Procida is bass Giacomo Prestia.
 He has made his career mainly in Europe singing at most of the continent’s leading houses.
 The bass staple O tu, Palermo occurs just after Procida makes his entrance in Act 2.
 Procida declares his love and loyalty to his country and city.
 Prestia’s lyric bass is pleasant and satisfying.

 The opera’s big concertato concludes Act 3.
-It depicts everyone’s reactions to Arrigo’s stopping of Montfort’s murder by the Sicilian plotters.
+It depicts everyone’s reactions to Arrigo’s stopping of Monforte’s murder by the Sicilian plotters.
 It’s one of Verdi’s best even considering that this was another operatic form which he dominated.

 Verdi spent a lot of time and effort with his librettists trying to get a quartet into the opera.
 What emerged was Addio, mia patria which appears nears the end of the third act.
-Montfort wants Arrigo to acknowledge him as his father.
+Monforte wants Arrigo to acknowledge him as his father.
 Arrigo is torn.
 Procida and Elena want him to refuse even if it means they will be executed.
 Another example of Verdi’s superb ensemble writing.

 The main problem with this recording, aside from all the marching up and down the aisles, is the conducting.
 Massimo Zanetti’ leadership lack the drive and propulsive force so essential to Verdi.
 He’s competent, but nothing more.